 Sign up for a branded airline credit card: Whether you love Delta or fly United and the Star Alliance, all US carriers have a branded travel credit card that gives you 25,000–30,000 points when you sign up and make one purchase.
 That’s a free economy ticket right there.
 Airline credit cards are the best way to kick-start your mileage balance.
 They often offer huge sign-up bonuses.
 For a while, American Airlines gave you 75,000 miles when you got their branded credit card.
 Virgin Atlantic has offered 50,000.
 United has done 40,000.
 The quickest and best way to gain a lot of free miles is to get one of these travel credit cards.

-For all of these methods, the bonus points take about six to eight weeks to post from the time you sign up for a credit card.
-If you want, sign up for my free newsletter—I always post the best mile bonuses on it.
+For all of these methods, the bonus points take about 6–8 weeks to post from the time you sign up for a credit card.
+If you want, sign up for my free newsletter at the bottom of this post — I always post the best mile bonuses on it.
 Or read Boarding Area, which features all mileage bonuses big and small.

 Accommodation: I had hoped that by the time I went to London, my Marriott or Starwood points would credit to my account.
 Marriott is offering a new card with Chase that got me 70,000 points plus one free stay for signing up and after the first use.
 I jumped on this deal, but the points took too long to place into my account.
 On the plus side, I now have 70,000 points and a free night at a Marriott for future use.

-A few months ago, Starwood hotels offered a 60,000 points bonus.
+A few months ago, Starwood hotels offered a 60,000-point bonus.
 I signed up but forgot to use the card quickly enough, and by the time I remembered, it was too late for this trip.

 Since my points didn’t get credited in time, I used more American Airlines miles for this.
 I used 68,000 points plus $25 USD for five nights of accommodation in a four-star hotel.
 I stayed in a hotel near Hyde Park, a very well-to-do neighborhood in London.